Pentecost Persecution and St. Julia

 Justice Amy Coney Barrett: can you hear the dogma?

-This was not an isolated incident: the year before Senator Dianne Feinstein disapprovingly observed to Judicial nominee (and eventual Supreme Court Justice) Amy Coney Bryant, also a Catholic, that “the dogma lives loudly within you.”
-The year after Harris’s grilling of Buescher, Senator Cory Booker demanded of Neomi Rao, another nominee for a federal judgeship (and in her case a convert to Judaism) “whether you believe it is sinful for two men to be married?”
-It’s telling that these prominent politicians, two of whom were planning presidential runs, were deterred neither by the Constitution’s explicit ban on “religious tests” for office nor by fear of a electoral backlash from their overt shows of anti-religious bigotry.
-It should come as no surprise that the administration in which former Senator Harris now serves has promulgated a rule denying conscience protection to Catholic and other doctors morally opposed to “gender reassignment” surgery, and is promoting the so-called “Equality Act,” which would force pro-life doctors to perform abortions.
+This was not an isolated incident.
+The year before Senator Dianne Feinstein disapprovingly observed to Judicial nominee (and eventual Supreme Court Justice) Amy Coney Bryant, also a Catholic, that “the dogma lives loudly within you.”
+The year after Harris’s grilling of Buescher, it was Senator Cory Booker’s turn.
+He demanded of Neomi Rao, another nominee for a federal judgeship (and in her case a convert to Judaism) “whether you believe it is sinful for two men to be married?”

-We should not conclude from the examples above that this is primarily a political problem: as we have seen before (here and here, for instance), politics is an outgrowth of things going on at deeper levels in society, in the culture and, more fundamentally still, on the religious level.
-Politics reflects changes that have already taken place on those deeper levels, and if major national politicians believe that they can get away with such overtly anti-Christian behavior (and why shouldn’t they?
+We should not conclude from the examples above that this is primarily a political problem. as we have seen before (here and here, for instance), politics is an outgrowth of things going on at deeper levels in society.
+That is, in the culture and, more fundamentally still, on the religious level.
+Politics reflects changes that have already taken place on those deeper levels.
+If major national politicians believe that they can get away with such overtly anti-Christian behavior (and why shouldn’t they?
 It’s worked so far), something has already gone very wrong at the roots.
-In fact, aggressive secularism has not only taken over the culture, but has also taken on the the role of an alternative religion that is fighting traditional Christian belief for possession of the deepest foundations of our society.
-The secularists can draw on their cultural influence to acquire political power, and then in turn use their political gains to protect what they have won on the other levels.
-As Austin Ruse says in an essay published on the Crisis website this week:

 Catholics and other Christians must understand that we are not merely up against a new faith but a new faith that is an established Church backed by the power of the federal, state, and local governments.